Part of Framework Positioning

 Diagnosis

-HSP sometimes uses the word diagnosis in the sense of locating where the system is constrained.
+HSP sometimes uses the word diagnosis in the sense of localization: where is the system under pressure, which layer is active and which route is producing behavior?

-That is different from medical, psychological or psychiatric diagnosis.
+That is different from a medical, psychological or psychiatric diagnosis.

 Why HSP does not explain everything psychologically